Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Proof of Theorem

 If $p\ne q$, then $F_{x,p}\cap F_{y,q}=\emptyset$ as $\F$ respects $S$.
 This implies the following:

-\begin{prop} Inside $F_{x,y}$ if a point (not from $S$!) is contained in at least $3$ pseudo-disks besides $F_{x,y}$ (that is, has depth at least $4$), then all these pseudo-disks must be of the same type. \end{prop}
+\begin{prop} If a point (not necessarily from $S$) inside $F_{x,y}$ is contained in at least $3$ pseudo-disks different from $F_{x,y}$ (that is, has depth at least $4$), then all these pseudo-disks must be of the same type. \end{prop}

 Now we can continue with the proof of Lemma \ref{lem:transversaledge} --- for illustrations see Figure \ref{fig:case12}.

 \begin{itemize} \item Case 1.
 There is a point $z$ (not from $S$) in $F_{x,y}$ contained in pseudo-disks of both types.